Domenico FANCELLI, 1510

 The new flooring of the Cathedral in the XVIII century moved the most important tombs to the trascoro, whose slabs were renovated and caused the loss of numerous Renaissance and Baroque tombstones.
 At the end of the 19th century the sculptors Ricardo Bellver, Agapito Valmitjana, José Esteve, Pedro Arnal, Alfonso Bergaz and Adolfo López Rodríguez made the tombs of Cardinals de la Lastra, Cienfuegos and Lluch Garriga and undertook the monumental sculpture of the portals of the Assumption, Ascension and San Cristóbal of accentuated neo-Gothic character.
 In 1899 the remains of Admiral Christopher Columbus arrived in Seville, placed three years later in a mausoleum designed by Arturo Mélida y Alinari in 1891.

-Sculpture during the 20th century has had a marked funerary character since 1812, when Joaquín Bilbao completed the tomb of Cardinal Marcelo Spinola.
-Then Mariano.
+During the 20th century, sculpture in the Cathedral of Seville has had a significant funerary character, beginning notably in 1912 when Joaquín Bilbao completed the tomb of Cardinal Marcelo Spínola.
+Following this, Mariano continued it.